worldwide-asset-exchange/wax-json-websocket-api/README.md

 ### Return

-If they reject the request, this method rejects with a 4001 error.
+If the request is rejected, a 4001 error will be returned.

 Example: